 - a failed electrical supply

-Anyone who carries out maintenance on your system must be competent.
-Competent people include those on British Water’s list of Accredited Service Engineers.
+Anyone who carries out maintenance on your system must be competent (rule 11).
+Competent people include those on British Water’s list of accredited service engineers.

-You sell your property - tell the new owner about the sewage treatment system
+You sell your property: tell the new owner about the sewage treatment system (rule 13)

 If you sell your property, you must tell the new operator (the owner or person responsible for the sewage treatment plant) in writing that a sewage discharge is in place.

 - a description of the treatment plant and drainage system